-REDUCING CO2 EMISSIONS: NaturNes babyfood was packaged in a glass pot which has now been replaced with a more energy efficient plastic one.
+REDUCING CO2 EMISSIONS: NaturNes babyfood glass pot has now been replaced with a plastic one.

 International experts met in the United States last week to take part in a global Nestlé workshop to advance sustainability in product design and packaging.